Formation of the solid-state high-order harmonic generation plateau through destructive interference: Introduction

 In solids, several processes contribute to the generation of high-order harmonics: harmonics originating from the movement of electrons within a band (intraband harmonics) and the harmonics due to transitions between two bands (interband harmonics).
 Further, the time-dependent injection of electrons into the conduction band also generates harmonics \cite{Jurgens2020}.
 The well established three-step-model for atomic HHG can be adopted to describe the interband harmonics \cite{vampa_merge_2017}.
 First, an electron from the valence band is excited into the conduction band.
 This tunneling process occurs preferentially around the minimal band gap.
 In the presence of the laser-field, the electron (hole) moves in the conduction (valence) band.
 Electron and hole might recombine, which leads to the emission of harmonic radiation.

 HHG in condensed matter can be theoretically simulated by solving the time-dependent Schr\"odinger equation (TDSE) for non-interacting electrons directly in position space (e.g., if finite-size effects and the influence of edges are of interest) or, after a Bloch ansatz, in momentum space for the bulk or a finite system with periodic boundary conditions.
 Electron-electron interaction can be included on a density-functional level \cite{TancPhysRevLett.118.087403}.
 The semiconductor Bloch equations can be used if relaxation processes due to couplings to other degrees of freedom (e.g., phonons or an environment) need to be taken into account via \textit{ad hoc} relaxation times \cite{vampa_merge_2017,haug_koch_quantum_2009}.
+Relaxation or dephasing processes were also modelled with an imaginary potential \cite{Tao-Yuan_2021}.

 In this work, we restrict ourselves to the non-interacting TDSE level and a simple tight-binding description of a 1D chain, the so-called Su-Schrieffer-Heeger (SSH) model \cite{SSHPhysRevLett.42.1698} in order to investigate in detail a fact that we observed during our previous works: HHG spectra for the bulk might strongly depend on the $\vec k$-sampling of the Brillouin zone (BZ).
 For finite systems with periodic boundary conditions, the $\vec k$-sampling is uniquely defined by the number of lattice sites $N$.
 However, for the bulk in the thermodynamic limit $N\to \infty$ one should in principle integrate over the first BZ or, numerically, sample fine enough to reach convergence.
 As we show in this paper, this convergence can be surprisingly slow, and a new qualitative feature in the HHG plateau, i.e., a pronounced drop in the harmonic yield, emerges only for large enough $N$.
+This drop depends on the laser-intensity and can be seen as a cutoff.
+This is in agreement to other studies, e.g., \cite{Semiclassical_many_elec,gaarde_HHG,PhysRevX.7.021017,NavarretePRA2019} that report a similar effect.
 The same behavior is observed in TDSE simulations of large but finite chains in position space, showing that the observed effect is not merely a numerical curiosity but of physical relevance.